aikyab/MyEcommerceApplication/README.md

 The API's have been implemented using Spring Rest Controllers.
 The Service Layer consists of all the logic to keep the website functioning without any errrors.
 The repository layer uses MySQL as the database and EntityManager for communicating updates to the database, everytime any change is incurred on the front-end.

 For the front-end I have used Angular in conjunction with HTML/CSS and Bootstrap.
 Additionally, I have used sessionstorage to store the session data of the user.
 This is a simple alternative to what Redux does in React Architecture.

+Lastly, this project demonstrates a high-level overview of how source code is written and maintained within an organization, how the databases are created, how dependencies and plugings are used and generally what an E-Commerce Website is composed of within any Company (Eg. Amazon)